celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 - **Detecting vulnerabilities**: It helps the Celo community discover any remaining bugs before RC1.
 - **Future testnet**: If all goes well, it will continue to function as a testnet, serving as a testing ground for changes after mainnet is launched.

-While the Baklava Testnet was previously used for The Great Celo Stake Off, the Testnet is now available for any potential validators to experiement with.
+While the Baklava Testnet was previously used for The Great Celo Stake Off, the Testnet is now available for any potential validators to experiment with.

 ## Network Deployment